Steven77nl/aicommit/README.md

 ## Prerequisites

-- A valid Azure OpenAI resource with GPT-4 deployment.
+- A valid Azure OpenAI resource with GPT-4 or GPT-5 deployment.
 - Visual Studio Code version 1.70.0 or higher.
 - Git installed and a git repository initialized in your workspace.